-The following teachings are not specific to any religion, race, orientation; that is the beauty of it all.
-These teachings are for everyone without discrimination.
+The following teachings are not specific to any religion, race, orientation; the beauty of these teachings is they can be applied to everyone without discrimination.
 They are to help us raise our vibrational level, to help us stretch the limitations we have set up for ourselves, pushing our minds to places which perhaps we have not dare to look at.

 1) Huineng: “Meditate at all times.”